dhirajtekade/Sparkup/project_plan.md

 - error on login page landing directly =pending / not reproducing now

 - Progress Trend to have another dropdown with weekly, monthly, quarterly, yearly - done
+- In daily tracker show negative point in red - done

 - daily quotes
+- interesting loader

-- student forum. student of teacher can post their ideas and others can see, like comment on them.
+- student forum. student of teacher can post their ideas and others can see, like comment on them. -done

 - student location trace and tracker on map.

-- check if task in not active this month then it should not come in the list

-- Point Shop, Class Leaderboard, Teacher Analytics, PWA, Dark Mode)

-- interesting loader

-- In daily tracker show negative point in red

-- Task Reminder
+- Task Reminder  pending.

 - Task info in daily tracker

 - select book of your choice, so in page load we get some random quotes from that book.

+- Point Shop, Class Leaderboard, Teacher Analytics, PWA, Dark Mode)
+- check if task in not active this month then it should not come in the list
 - The Point Shop: Massive impact on engagement, but highest effort (a significant mini-project on its own).